Tarot Reading

 /tarot should I take the new job? — a question sharpens the reading; it's optional but recommended.

-A cryptographic shuffle across all 78 cards, priced at 5✦, deducted before the draw.
+A cryptographic shuffle across all 78 cards, with the price shown before you confirm and deducted before the draw.

 Meanings connected to your question, closing with the standard reflection/entertainment disclaimer.